Canyounot525/laughing-eureka/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the [Jumpbox] machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jumpbox machine can accept connections from the Internet.
+Access to this machine is only allowed from the the public IP of personal device.
--[Public IP of personal device]

-Machines within the network can only be accessed by [Jumpbox].
+Machines within the network can only be accessed by Jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.